Eating Disorders make your hair fall out

 It also talks about treatment options, noting that those with eating disorders “explain their circumstances to their dentist” to ensure dental hygiene.
 Since a dentist is a medical professional, don’t be afraid to request confidentiality if you tell him about your condition.
 The most important thing is that you get help and, as hard as it is to understand, your eating disorder is destroying your body.

-Anonymous asked: So I used to be bulimic.
+Anonymous said: So I used to be bulimic.
 Well, I sort of still am, but I've been able to control my purges really well lately.
 I haven't done it in a while.
 Anyway, I've been noticing my hair has been starting to fall out, and it's starting to worry me.
 Is that normal for someone who has/had an ED?
 And is there something I can do about it?
 I value my hair a lot; it's the ONLY thing I like about myself. .__.

 Yes, it is extremely common for people who suffer from an ED.
 In fact, it’s one of the most common side effects.
 There is really nothing you can do about it, besides push yourself to recover.
 If you have recovered, and see it’s still happening, there are vitamins you can take, like fish oil vitamins.
 But, these vitamins will have no affect if you continue to hurt your body.
 Your hair will continue to fall out and be dull before you know it, and you really don’t want that!